Local Rules

 - Over any boundary fence of the course.

-- The Clubhouse, patio area, and surrounding flower beds.
+- The Clubhouse, patio area, surrounding flower beds and greenkeepers

-- Beyond the line of white stakes to the right of the 2nd and behind the 14th and 15th holes
+compounds. - Beyond the line of white stakes to the right of the 2nd and behind the 14th and 15th holes.

 - Beyond the nearside kerbstone of the road to the right of the 18th hole